You’re on a mission to get fit and live a healthier life.

 In our experience, one of the most frequent questions HighYa readers have is, “Should I sign up for a free trial or autoship program?”
 While it’s a fantastic question, the answer requires us to split a few hairs, which we’ll outline here.

-Example 1: A Legitimate Free Trial & Autoship Program
+Example 1: A Legitimate Free Trial and Autoship Program

 Your company just created a revolutionary at-home teeth whitening system that’s clinically proven to be better than the competition.
 You’ve got the product, the proof, and the website, but now you need a paying audience.